 What To Do When Patients Call After Hours

 When patients call after hours, you can craft an answering message that gives them options for after-hours care.
 Some dentists include their personal numbers so patients have a way to contact them or provide a number to a provincial resource such as HealthLink BC which helps both patients and dentists in BC find appropriate healthcare resources near them.

 Never turn a patient away

-While dentists are legally and professionally obligated to respond in the event of a dental emergency, you should never turn away a patient in pain for any reason.
+Dentists are legally and professionally obligated to respond in the event of a dental emergency.
+You should never turn away a patient in pain for any reason.

 It results in a bad patient experience and, these days, when patients are unhappy, they have no reservation about sharing their negative experiences on social media, hurting your dental marketing efforts.